fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 ## Goal ##
 The initial goal was to make open science principles such as Open Data, Open peer review or authorship and contributor transparency part of the publication processes.
 However, after discussions with my mentors, it was decided to work on one open science principle at a time.
 I chose to focus first on Open Data.
 This project aims to embed FAIR DAta in the OA journals' publication processes to meet the level of Open quality expected of any TU Delft product falling under the Open Science program.
 This project will establish in the long term the identity of TU Delft OPEN Publishing as a trustworthy academic publisher within and beyond TU Delft.

-## FAIR Data: Implementation of data sharing in academic publication workflow for Open Access Journals ##
+## FAIR Data: Implementation of data sharing in the OA journals publication workflow ##

 Fruitful discussions and exchanges with my mentors Arielle Bennet and Julien Colomb and, with the following experts Patricia Herterich, Sara Elgebali and Jez Cope resulted in the plan below.